 SMEs journey along the supply chain and the opportunities large organisations can offer are often not aligned.
 Supply chain development is often over-simplified and seen as a procurement and distribution process.

-For SMEs, supply chain development involve upskilling of internal business processes from human resources through to operational capacities.
+For SMEs, supply chain development involves upskilling of internal business processes from human resources through to operational capacities.
 It is a business development journey that requires planning.

 Access free advice and sources of funding to help with your supply chain journey at a time and place convenient to you!

-The supply chain development aim to provide SMEs with useful information through case studies, various interactive channels such as podcasts and webinars, broadcasts of events and links to industry partners.
-In addition, there is a range of supporting information to take SMEs through the journey and a hosts of interactive tools to allow SMEs to engage with other businesses.
+Supply chain development aims to provide SMEs with useful information through case studies, various interactive channels such as podcasts and webinars, broadcast of events and links to industry partners.
+In addition, there is a range of supporting information to take SMEs through the journey and a host of interactive tools to allow SMEs to engage with other businesses.

 We have already established that a supply chain consists of a network of individuals, organisations, resources, activities and technology working together in the creation of a product.

 The integration of these complex network of people, activities and technology to ensure the process

 The integration of these complex network of people, activities and technology to ensure the process runs smoothly and efficiently is key to timely and cost effective delivery of a product.
 It is therefore important for large organisations to ensure their suppliers and contractors are able to provide the materials and services when required.

 Recognising the importance of the role of SMEs, we aim to provide you with useful information through case studies, various interactive channels such as podcasts and webinars, broadcasts of events and links to industry partners.
 In addition, there is a range of supporting information and interactive tools to take SMEs through the journey.